charlax/entrepreneurship-resources/README.md

   - The iPhone wasn’t first, it was better.
 Microsoft wasn’t the first to sell operating systems; it just had a better business model.
   - Reasoning from first principles allows us to step outside of history and conventional wisdom and see what is possible. \* Many people mistakenly believe that creativity is something that only some of us are born with, and either we have it or we don’t.
 Fortunately, there seems to be ample evidence that this isn’t true.
 - [Don’t think to write, write to think](https://herbertlui.net/dont-think-to-write-write-to-think/)
+- [Know Your Customers’ “Jobs to Be Done”](https://hbr.org/2016/09/know-your-customers-jobs-to-be-done), HBR, Clayton M. Christensen

 > As to methods, there may be a million and then some, but principles are few.
 The man who grasps principles can successfully select his own methods.
 The man who tries methods, ignoring principles, is sure to have trouble.
 > — Harrington Emerson